 These determinants include political, social, economic, environmental and cultural factors which shape the conditions in which we are born, grow, live, work and age.
 Creating a healthy population requires greater action on these factors, not simply on treating ill health further down stream.

 The first infographic shows the extent to which health is primarily shaped by factors outside the direct influence of health care and invites us to look at this bigger picture.
-It also highlights the gap of almost 20 years in health expectancy between people living in the most and least deprived areas of the UK – a gap that is explained not by our ability to see a doctor, but by differences in our experience of the things that make us healthy including good work, education, housing, resources, our physical environment and social connections.
+It also highlights the gap of over 18 years in healthy life expectancy between people living in the most and least deprived areas of England – a gap that is explained not by our ability to see a doctor, but by differences in our experience of the things that make us healthy including good work, education, housing, resources, our physical environment and social connections.

 In a companion blog, Sir Michael Marmot, director of the Institute of Health Equity at University College, London describes how poor social conditions give rise to what he terms ‘an epidemic of disempowerment’, and he illustrates this through the life of Glasgow-born ‘Jimmy’ whose experiences of disadvantage across the life course lead to his poor health and the risk of an early death.
 He also outlines six areas for action on the social determinants of health to improve the opportunities for people like Jimmy and help close the health gap.